Have you ever glanced at your development logs and wondered why they don't make sense?

 #3 Use English Language and Friendly Log Messages

 We may not be able to gather enough information to establish the context of each crucial event if we log too little.
-We will have performance concerns if we log too much.
+We will have performance concerns if we do too much.

 Develop a thorough grasp of the system's functional and non-functional requirements, and plan for the proper quality and number of log messages to optimize log messages.
 Make each log message useful and relevant to the situation – and always keep it short and sweet.